 I have been a long proponent of a certain brand of vanilla and vanilla bean paste because, well, it is so darn good in all my baked goods.
 Check out our Desserts page for more recipes!

-BUT, this year I decided to challenge myself to make my own and you know what I discovered?
+This year, I decided to challenge myself to make my own, and you know what I discovered?
 It is SO SIMPLE to make vanilla extract!

 I mean, really, really easy.
 With a few items, you can make homemade vanilla in 3 easy steps!